Pratham1708/Content-Based-Recommender/README.md

 2. Click the "Get Recommendations" button to get a list of recommended movies.
 3. The recommended movies will be displayed in two columns: actor-based recommendations and content-based recommendations.

+## Access the Application

+You can access the application directly by visiting [https://content-based-recommender.streamlit.app/](https://content-based-recommender.streamlit.app/).

 ## Dataset

 The IMDB movie dataset is used to train the recommendation models.
 The dataset contains information about movies, including their genres, directors, casts, and ratings.